 18. Referral to legislation

-The Passenger Transport Conditions constitute the set of rules to be followed by passengers, users of transport services and their rights, as provided for in EU Regulation No. 2011/181.
+The Passenger Transport Conditions constitute the set of rules to be followed by passengers, users of transport services and their rights, as provided for in EU Regulation No. 181/2011.

-The passenger bus transport service provided by Busitalia and its Subsidiaries is governed by European, national and, where applicable, regional regulations.
+The bus passenger transport service provided by Busitalia and its subsidiaries is governed by European, national and, where applicable, regional regulations.

-b) LEGISLATIVE DECREE No. 169 of 4 November 2014, Disciplinary measures for violations of the provisions of Regulation (EU) No. 181/2011, amending Regulation (EC) No. 2006/2004 on the rights of passengers in bus transport.
+b) LEGISLATIVE DECREE 169 of 4 November 2014, Regulation sanctioning the violations of the provisions of Regulation (EU) 181/2011, amending Regulation (EC) 2006/2004, concerning the rights of passengers in bus and coach transport.

 In addition, the Transport Conditions are inspired by general principles, as well as rules of coexistence and cooperation between people that are essential behaviours to ensure a quality and inclusive service for the community.